IRNAS/irnas-hardware-workflow/README.md

-# Irnas-hardware-workflow
+# Irnas hardware workflow
 This repo represents Institute Irnas hardware design workflow and design guide.

-If you want to contribute to open source projects at Institute Irnas this is the starting point to get familiar with design flow and project structure.
+If you want to contribute to open source projects at [Institute Irnas][irnas_web] this is the starting point to get familiar with design flow and project structure.

 Several things are important when creating new hardware project.